 This is your guide to the 12 week old kitten.
-You’ll find out how to solve common kitten problems such as biting, and discover what 12 week old kittens do all day.
+You’ll find out how to solve common kitten problems such as biting, and discover what twelve week old kittens do all day.

-You can compare your kitten’s progress with my Billy (above) and enjoy some cute kitten photos while you read!
+You can compare your kitten’s progress with my Billy (below!) and enjoy some cute kitten photos while you read.

 This is Billy at twelve weeks.
 He’s starting to lose that very new baby fluff ball look and you can start to get an idea of the kind of cat he is going to be in a few months time.